 - Headlamps

 - Taillamps

-- Parklamps
+- Parking Lamps

 - License Lamps

 - Sidemarker Lamps

-- Instrument Panel Lamps
+- Instrument Panel Lights

 - Courtesy Lamps

-If you pull the knob out halfway, it will turn on only your parklamps.
+If you pull the knob out halfway, it will turn on your parking lamps and your other operating lamps.
 If you pull the knob all the way out, your headlamps will then come on.